SYLLABUS FOR WCC ASTR&100 Introduction to Astronomy Fall 2010

 DISCUSSION QUESTIONS

-I will post weekly discussion question sets at the website.
-A question will typically require a response of a moderate-length paragraph, and my intent is that you will have read and understood the assigned text material in order to answer these critical thinking kinds of questions.
-Each Friday afternoon, I will post my responses to these questions at the website, and the student will do a self-assessment by comparing student responses with mine.
+I will post question sets on the website.
+Questions typically require a response of a paragraph.
+My intent is that you will have read and understood the assigned material in order to answer these questions.
+On the due date I will present my responses to these questions in class, and the student will do a self-assessment by comparing student responses with mine.
 These discussion questions and self-assessments will be due the first day of the following unit.
 If you turn in your discussion questions without having performed a self-assessment, you will receive no credit.
 Your self-assessment is a number, a point total (e.g. 2, or 3).
 Place it at the top of the first page of your responses.
 The total possible will be given in my responses.

-Each weekly quiz will generally consist of 20 multiple choice questions that will test your understanding of the subject material covered during that unit.
+Each weekly assignments will generally consist of 20 multiple choice questions that will test your understanding of the subject material covered during that unit.
 I will post the quizzes on the website.
-Quizzes are due on the first day of the following week, along with the discussion question self-assessment.
-All quizzes will be take-home exams.
+Homework assignments are due on the first day of the following week, along with the discussion question self-assessment.
+All the homework assignments will be take-home assignments.

 OPTIONAL EXTRA CREDIT WORK

 For each week of study, you can earn up to 20% extra credit on the WEEKLY QUIZ (i.e., 4 points out of 20) score by reviewing and summarizing an article in astronomy that is relevant to the unit’s subject matter, BUT NOT INCLUDED IN THE TEXTBOOK.
 For example, you may use articles from Astronomy Magazine, Sky & Telescope Magazine, or other Internet sources.
-Here is a list of some Internet bookmarks.
-For magazine articles relevant to various units of the course, see this multi-page handout.
-There are many articles on the WWU Planetarium website.
+Here are many articles by the instructor: Brad's Astro Pages.

 A successful extra credit report must meet the following criteria:

-Your summary should contain things like a description of the methods used (i.e., kinds of equipment or theoretical method), results, importance to the field, and potential future work to resolve questions raised.
+Your summary should contain things like a description of the methods used (i.e. equipment or method), results, importance to the field, and potential future work to resolve questions raised.
 The optional extra credit reports will typically be 1/2 page long (based on typed, single-spaced submissions).
 PLEASE USE YOUR OWN WORDS TO WRITE THE SUMMARY.
-ANYTHING ELSE IS PLAGIARISM, WILL BE WORTH NOTHING, AND WILL ANNOY THE INSTRUCTOR.
+ANYTHING ELSE IS PLAGIARISM.
 Feel free to ask questions concerning choosing material for these reports.
 TYPE your report, spell check, format neatly etc. This is college.

 WEEKLY PROCEDURE